aws-samples/farm-monitoring-using-aws/README.md

 ## Weed detection and lawn monitoring solution at the edge with Amazon Sagemaker and AWS IoT

-1.Weed detetction with Amazon Sagemaker
+1. Weed detetction with Amazon Sagemaker

-2.Publish plant sensor data to AWS IoT core using RaspberryPi
+2. Publish plant sensor data to AWS IoT core using RaspberryPi

 ## License Summary